 For more info: www.jacobinmag.com

-6" lathe cut single available from Stomp & Stroll.
+6" lathe cut single a co-release with Stomp & Stroll.

 Hard Left are a hard-mod/punk band born out of a desire to explore leftist political ideas and marry them to rabble-rousing music worthy of the worldwide struggle against capital.
 Far from a dry exercise in doctrinaire thought, Hard Left's songs are great punk first and foremost, and ripping good fun.